hyperledger/fabric/docs/source/private-data-arch.rst

   (including the private data hash), without the private data.

-* If the peer was entitled to the private data but it is missing, then that the peer will not be able to endorse future transactions that reference the missing private data - a chaincode query for a key that is missing will be detected (based on the presence of the key’s hash in the state database), and the chaincode will receive an error.
+* If the peer was entitled to the private data but it is missing, then that peer will not be able to endorse future transactions that reference the missing private data - a chaincode query for a key that is missing will be detected (based on the presence of the key’s hash in the state database), and the chaincode will receive an error.